Loading...

 Tactics

-• Pre-compile TTS prompts for static guidance; cache audio on device.
+• Pre-compile TTS prompts for static guidance and cache audio on device.

 • Use audio ring buffers and half-duplex control to avoid barge-in chaos.